hhvm/user-documentation/guides/hack/04-statements/20-while.md

 The `do`/`while` statement behaves slightly differently than `while` in that the former executes the loop body *before* it tests the controlling expression, whereas `while` executes it after.

-See [compound statements](compound-statements.md) for a discussion about the use of braces around the statement body.